 The whole southeastern chunk of Nicaragua is set for rising tourism.
-A fantastic new road has greatly reduced the drive/bus time from Managua to San Carlos on the banks of the Rio San Juan, there’s now better boat trip service to El Castillo and a new airport in Greytown makes reaching that far-flung southern destination easier than ever.
+A fantastic new road has greatly reduced the drive/bus time from Managua to San Carlos on the banks of the Rio San Juan, there’s now better boat trip service to El Castillo, and a new airport in Greytown makes reaching that far-flung southern destination easier than ever.
 No more excuses.
-Here’s our travel guide to Rio San Juan, San Carlos town and river trips to the historic fort in El Castillo.
+Here’s our travel guide to Rio San Juan, San Carlos town, and river trips to the historic El Castillo fort.

 Getting to San Carlos and the Rio San Juan, Nicaragua